11 best travel companies for women-only tours for 2025

 • Primary audience: Women travel groups.

-• Destinations: The Americas, Africa, Asia, Europe, and the Middle East.
+• Destinations: Africa, the Americas, Asia, Australia and Pacific, Europe, Middle East, and the Polar regions.

 • How to book: Nearly all of the company’s participants book directly with AdventureWomen, either by calling, filling out the online outreach form, or by clicking through directly from a tour description page.